Want to know the reason why every prepper need a pit bull? Read on and find out why!

 Knowing that the Pit Bull diet has flexibility is crucial to those of us focused on preparedness.
 Having “home-made” options when store-bought dog food is not an option is certainly an asset.
 It takes a great deal of pressure off of me knowing that I can trap, snare, fish or hunt for Bruno’s nutritional needs and he will fair well.
 I realize that we both need a strong immune system if we hope to survive a disaster situation.
 Proper nutrition will go a long way in helping us get through the stressful scenario.

-Do own a Pit Bull?
+Do you own a Pit Bull?
 Tell us your experiences in the comment section below!

 **Disclaimer: All content on this site is for informational purposes only.
 Please read our full disclaimer here**

-Editor’s Note – This post was originally published in January 2017, and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on May 10, 2018, and has been updated for quality and relevancy.